danabindra/postgres-deadlock-agent-lora/README.md

 Model: `mlx-community/Mistral-7B-Instruct-v0.3-4bit` runs locally on M4 via MLX.

 Config is pretty minimal, rank 8, 100 iterations, learning rate 1e-5, batch size 1.
-Not trying to win any benchmarks here, just learning the mechanics of what changes when you fine-tune vs when you don't.
+No benchmarks yet, just learning the mechanics of what changes when you fine-tune vs when you don't.

 The training data was generated using Claude (Opus) as the "teacher", one prompt, 50–100 pairs at a time.
 The key thing (which is in `bible-addendum-training-data.md`) is that the LLM writes the bulk content I can decide what scenarios to cover.
 Edge cases can cause blind spots.

 ---

-## Up next
+## Future: LoRA and RAG refinement (separate repo will link here when done)

-**LoRA + RAG together.** Right now the adapter just bakes deadlock knowledge into the weights.
+**LoRA and RAG together.** Right now the adapter just bakes deadlock knowledge into the weights.
 But I want to test combining it with retrieval, pull in live pg_locks / pg_stat_activity data at inference time, let the fine-tuned model reason over it.

  RAG handles the "right now" part and the LoRA is "diagnose and explain it" part.
 TBD